 In addition, I have written biographical narratives with Narrative Journalism methods and techniques for companies, families and individuals interested in reconstructing their memories.
 In this line of work, I launched two biographical books: “Doctor Challenge” (2011), the story of Luiz Garcia, an irreverent and hick entrepreneur from the West of Brazil who became an important player in the telecommunicatiom and agribusiness sectors; and “Ivens Dias Branco” (2013), the founder and president of M. Dias Branco S/A, a major Brazilian producer in food sector.
 Second edition of “Ivens” is on the way (Ivens died on June 2016).

 Speaking instead of my interests, I like reading, although in recent years the time for reading is been very little.
 The reading of novels, which I have always liked most, is unfortunately reduced.
 I consider myself a fan of cinema.
-I also love TV series and music (classical, jazz, and Brazilian Jazz and Bossa Nova, above all).
+I also love TV series and music (above all: classical, jazz, soul, rhythm & blues, and Bossa Nova).
 Psychologically speaking, I consider myself a reserved and introspective man, but witty and with a good sense of humour.